tommarekCZE/PoW-ElaptaCoin/README.md

 Welcome to the official git repository of ElaptaCoin Proof of Work Miner!

 #### Here are features that the miner include:
-1. **Auto-Reconnect** - If some expection occur or connection would be lost the miner would restart it self.
-(The restarting could be interupted by pressing any key)
+1. **Auto-Reconnect** - If some expection occur or connection would be lost the miner would restart it self (The restarting could be interupted by pressing any key)

 2. **Rust hasher** - For better hashing performance we decided to code the hasher inside the Rust

 3. **One File** - Only one file `miner.py` needs to be executed.
-The hasher get's installed automatically
+The rest gets installed afterwards
+4.

-4. **Auto Package Install** - The miner auto install all required packages
+5. **Auto Package Install** - The miner auto install all required packages

 #### Platform support
 1. Windows 10/11 (Theoretically Windows 7)